aahnik/tgcf/README.md

 - Install the latest version of [Telethon](https://docs.telethon.dev/en/latest/basic/installation.html)

-- Then clone this gist and get started.
+- Then clone this repo and get started.

 ## Setup